 The first step to getting a website online is to purchase web hosting.
 Your choice of website hosting services could have a significant impact on the quality of your site and how useful it will be for your business.

 Having a website is essential for businesses in the digital age, even more so if your company is part of the retail sector.
-Online retail or ‘eCommerce’ is definitely one of biggest game changers of the current generation.
+Online retail or ‘eCommerce’ is definitely one of the biggest game changers of the current generation.
 So, for companies whose primary source of income is a website, making it as efficient and appealing as possible is a vital goal.

 Web hosting is the service that gives you the web space and bandwidth needed to create and maintain your eCommerce site.
 Bad hosting has one benefit: it’s cheap.
 Aside from that, it’s a bit of a nightmare.

-In this article, we’ll look at a few of the ways poor quality website hosting affects a website and how addressing them may well solve the issues your eCommerce site is suffering with and hopefully after reading this article you will have more insights on how to choose the best web hosting for your website.
+In this article, we’ll look at a few of the ways poor quality website hosting affects a website and how addressing them may well solve the issues your eCommerce site is suffering from hopefully after reading this article you will have more insights on how to choose the best web hosting for your website.

 Slow loading times